 '''

 pcap:

 - interface: eth5

 threads: 8

 buffer-size: 512kb

 checksum-checks: no

 '''

-The 8 threads setting makes Suricata create 8 reader threads for eth5.
+The 8 threads setting causes Suricata to create 8 reader threads for eth5.
 The Myricom driver makes sure each of those is attached to its own ringbuffer.

 Then start Suricata as follows: